BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 If you don’t have any lights in your scene, the exporter will add an ambient light by default.
 The log panel will display the warning “No light defined – A default ambient light was added for your convenience”.

-## Materials & textures
+## Textures and intermediate nodes

 Maya provides a large range of tools to manipulate connexions between textures and materials (like the Reverse node).
-Currently none of these tools are supported by the exporter.
-Only a fileTexture is expected as input to a material.
-Otherwise the log panel will display the error “Only file texture is supported”.
+For the most part, only a fileTexture is expected as input to a material.

+Currently the following intermediate nodes are supported by the exporter:
+- Projection node which is only considered for the reflected color texture of a standard material.
+You can choose the projection type between _Spherical_ or _Planar_.
+If no projection node is provided, the default projection type is _Spherical_ for the reflected color texture.
+- Bump2d node which is automatically created when assigning a file to a bump attribute.

 ## Textures image format